 Before you can do anything to spruce up your live stream, you’ve actually got to have the live stream.
 You can’t do that without the right software, and Twitch works with a few different solutions.
 Open Broadcast Studio, (aka OBS) is by far the most popular streaming software in use by Twitch’s top streamers.

 OBS goes beyond the standard split-screen or picture-in-picture layout to give streamers the ultimate control over their productions.
 There’s support for multiple cameras, and everything is customisable: from the layout of what’s on your screen, to the transitions between scenes, to the any of hotkey you’d want to program for quick access to commands.
-And, as the word “Open” in its name implies, OBS can integrate with third party plugins to take the broadcast even further.
+Many OBS templates are available now as well.
+And, as the word “Open” in its name implies, OBS can integrate with third-party plugins to take the broadcast even further.

 2. Video Course for Streamers from own3d.tv